advanced-cropper/react-advanced-cropper/example/docs/concept/defaults.md

 rang.

 Hopefully, you can do it only when you need to do it, because this library provides the set of flexible default functions.
-They all are exported, but the recommended way to use them are the `withDefaults` / `defaultState` functions.
+They all are exported, but the recommended way to use them is the `createDefaultSettings` function.

 ###  Default settings

-The `withDefaults` function accepts the only one argument: the object.
+The `createDefaultSettings` function accepts the only one argument: the object.
 It can be empty or contain fields described above (that will be redefine defaults if you define them) and new optional properties:
 ```ts
 {